Search

 The Isotec Difference

-Finally, they are also rated for high winds in excess of 115 mph, so they meet the code for requirements for areas prone to tropical storms and hurricanes such as Florida, Louisiana, South Carolina, North Carolina, and Puerto Rico.
+In addition, they are rated to withstand wind speeds exceeding 115 mph, meeting building code requirements for regions prone to tropical storms and hurricanes, including Florida, Louisiana, South Carolina, North Carolina, and Puerto Rico.
+For more information about our ballistic door security solutions, contact us.